 Start your new year off with a bang!
 And we don’t just mean popping the champagne to celebrate 2020’s end.
 As 2020 comes to a close, we at BetterUp wanted to leave you with ten of our top reads for the year.

-From inspiring to expansively informative, these books have left an imprint on our minds and hearts - we hope they guide you to growth, innovative creation, and personal excellence in the new year.
+From inspiring to expansively informative, these life and career books have left an imprint on our minds and hearts - we hope they guide you to growth, innovative creation, and personal excellence in the new year.

 We hope you enjoy our top book picks for growth, inspiration and reflection in the new year!

 1. Immunity to Change by Robert Kegan and Lisa Lahey

 In this book, Lahey and Kegan explore the power of belief.
 Our beliefs are strong and can make it very difficult to change.
 But if we can understand the mechanisms behind why change is so difficult, we can move forward and grow into our potential.
 Filled with “hands-on diagnostic and compelling case studies”, Immunity to Change helps you directly impact your beliefs for lasting transformation.

 “I strongly recommend Immunity to Change to everyone passionate about adult development.
 It’s thought provoking, inspiring and eye-opening.
 It clearly explains how we’re the architects of our own immunity to change which makes ongoing growth and development so difficult.
 Robert Kegan and Lisa Lahey provide a lot of real client examples that can guide you on how you can overcome your and your client's immunity to change systems.” - BetterUp Coach Evangelos Bertsekas, ACC